The following sections provide information to help you diagnose and remedy some problems encountered while using a TimesTen database:

 odbc.ini file on the client.
 If the value specified for

 TTC_Server is an actual host name or IP address, the client tries to connect to the TimesTen Server using the default port.
 In TimesTen, the default port is associated with the TimesTen release number.
 If the value specified for

 TTC_Server is a logical Server Name, this logical Server Name must be defined in the

 ttconnect.ini file.
 The

 ttconnect.ini entry for this Server Name must correctly define the host name/IP address and port number on which the TimesTen Server is listening.

 If the Network Address and Port Number values are correct, the TimesTen Server may not be running or did not start.
-See "Starting and stopping the daemon on UNIX" in the Oracle TimesTen In-Memory Database Operations Guide for information about starting the server manually.
 See "Testing connections" in the Oracle TimesTen In-Memory Database Operations Guide for more information about identifying this problem.

 The maximum number of concurrent IPC connections to the Server of a particular TimesTen instance is 24,999.
 However, TimesTen has a limit of 2043 connections (direct or client/server) to a single DSN.

-On UNIX, verify that the Server DSN is defined in the
+On Linux and UNIX, verify that the Server DSN is defined in the

 sys.odbc.ini file on the system running the TimesTen Server.